cardmeister/cardmeister.github.io/README.md

 Like the HTML5 ``<video>`` tag, the Custom Element ``<card-t>`` abstracts complex functionality into one HTML tag (customizable with attributes)

-📑 Custom Elements must be declared in a Namespace, so require a - hyphen in the tagname
+📑 Custom Elements must be declared in a Namespace, so require a - hyphen in the tag name

 ## The minimal HTML file to display a Queen of Hearts is: